dbayardAWS/kinesis-labs/immersionDay/Lab1streams/README.md

 Note: The almost correct command is again available from the Outputs section of the CloudFormation template, but this time you need to replace initials-taxi-trips in the streamName parameter with the name of Kinesis data stream you have created earlier.

 ![screenshot](images/Picture12alt.png)

+If we review what you have done, you have created an EC2 environment that can run our Java taxi trip replay producer.
+Then you have connected to the EC2 instance and started the replay program.
+The speedup parameter of 1800 tells our replay program to replay the taxi trips 1800x faster, which is essentially to replay 30 minutes of taxi trips every second.

 ## Congratulations.
 You have completed Immersion Day Lab1 - Ingestion into Kinesis Data Streams.